2nd Royal Surrey Militia: Long peace

 Although officers continued to be commissioned into the militia and ballots were still held during the long peace after the Battle of Waterloo, the regiments were rarely assembled for training and the permanent staffs of sergeants and drummers were progressively reduced.
 The 2nd RSM was only called out for training in 1820, 1821, 1825 and 1831.

 The militia order of precedence balloted for in the Napoleonic War remained in force until 1833.
 In that year the King drew the lots for individual regiments and the resulting list remained in force with minor amendments until the end of the militia.
 The regiments raised before the peace of 1763 took the first 47 places: both Surrey regiments were deemed to predate 1763 (even though the 2nd had disappeared between 1763 and 1797), and the 2nd RSM was allotted 11th place, the 1st RSM only 20th.
 Formally, the regiment became the 11th, or 2nd Royal Surrey Militia: most regiments paid little notice to the numbering, but the 2nd RSM did include the numeral in the title of its regimental history.
 The regiment's precedence and royal status were confirmed in 1855.

 1852 reforms

-The Militia was revived by the Militia Act of 1852, enacted during a period of international tension.
+The Militia was revived by the Militia Act 1852, enacted during a period of international tension.
 As before, units were raised and administered on a county basis, and filled by voluntary enlistment (although conscription by means of the militia ballot might be used if the counties failed to meet their quotas).
 Training was for 56 days on enlistment, then for 21–28 days per year, during which the men received full army pay.
 Under the Act, militia units could be embodied by Royal Proclamation for full-time home defence service in three circumstances: